SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 1.4 The background of the SF format

-SoundFont® 1 refers to the proprietary version of the format used by the Creative Sound Blaster(r) AWE32 sound card released in 1994.
+SoundFont® 1 refers to the proprietary version of the format used by the Creative Sound Blaster® AWE32 sound card released in 1994.

 - SoundFont® one files had a file extension of .SBK and cannot be used by many of SF 2.0x programs.
 - This is the version used in the Creative DOS drivers.